How to Spot Nursing Home Abuse

 Common Signs of Nursing Home Neglect and Abuse

-If you have an elderly loved one who resides in a nursing home, pay close attention for any warning signs of abuse.
+If you have an elderly loved one who resides in a nursing home, pay close attention to any warning signs of abuse.
 Some abusers will go very far out of their way to cover up their misdeeds, and it takes vigilance, persistence, and close attention to detail to positively identify elder abuse in many cases.

 When an elderly loved one appears withdrawn or forlorn without explanation, or he or she appears nervous or distracted during a visit, investigate this issue and find out what is causing the disturbance.
 He or she may be scared to speak up for fear of reprisals from the abuser.
 Diminished mental health can also impede positively identifying abuse; unfortunately, abusers typically consider elderly nursing home residents with degenerative mental health conditions as easy targets who cannot speak up on their own behalf.